CarolineDelva-GU/Topic_Modeling_on_Amazon_Reviews-/report.md

 ---

-## IV Results
+## IV.
+Results

 ### A. Latent Dirichlet Analysis

 The 10 topics generated by the LDA model were consistent with the beauty product theme of the dataset.
-As the top weighted words were considered as the topics, each set of words can be easily characterized as a beauty product category.
+As the top weighted words were considered to be the topics, each set of words can be easily characterized as a beauty product category.
 For example, as seen in the LDA topics table below, the first topic included words such as “hair”, “iron”, “heat” , which can easily be interpreted as heat styling tools.
 The second topic included words such as “brush”, “quality”, “bristle", which can be interpreted as brush set quality.
-Overall, the topics reflected a very specific category of the beauty theme as some topic were about eye products and the other was about foot products.
+Overall, the topics reflected a very specific category of the beauty theme as some topic was about eye products and the other was about foot products.

 <p align="center">
   <iframe src="./data/lda_results/ldatable.png" width="800" height="500"></iframe>